 SSH or Command Terminal

-You must know that most shared hosting service providers don’t offer SSH Terminal feature.
-Also there is no version control support available, hence, being a developer, you have limited options to work with.
+You must know that most shared hosting service providers don’t offer SSH Terminal features.
+Also, there is no version control support available, hence, being a developer, you have limited options to work with.
 You can work with FTP only.

-Most of the developers remain highly critical and discourage deployment of Laravel app via FTP.
-Moreover, if there is no SSH Terminal available, you won’t have any access to composer, artisan or any other command line tools to work with.
+Most of the developers remain highly critical and discourage the deployment of the Laravel app via FTP.
+Moreover, if there is no SSH Terminal available, you won’t have any access to the composer, artisan, or any other command-line tools to work with.

 Security and Performance

-- Click on File manager option and next click to upload button on top menu.
+- Click on the File manager option and next click to upload button on the top menu.